-4. The annularity of the circulation in models and re analysis
+4. The annularity of the circulation in models and reanalysis

-How does the balance between dynamical vs. statistical annularity play out in general 214 circulation models and observations?
-In this section, we apply the insights gained from the 215 simple models to longitudinal variations of the atmospheric circulation at a single latitude, 216 e.g., variations in sea level pressure or geopotential height at 50°S. We focus on a single 217 latitude to provide a direct analogue to the simple one-dimensional stochastic models in 218 previous sections, albeit a single latitude serves as a stiff test for annular behavior.
-The 219 northern and southern annular mode patterns are based on EOF analysis of two-dimensional 220 SLP or geopotential height fields, where spherical geometry naturally connects the circulation 221 at all longitudes over the pole.
-222
+How does the balance between dynamical versus statistical annularity play out in general circulation models and observations?
+In this section, we apply the insights gained from the simple models to longitudinal variations of the atmospheric circulation at a single latitude-for example, variations in sea level pressure or geopotential height at 50°S. We focus on a single latitude to provide a direct analog to the simple one-dimensional stochastic models in previous sections, albeit a single latitude serves as a stiff test for annular behavior.
+The northern and southern annular mode patterns are based on EOF analysis of two-dimensional SLP or geopotential height fields, where spherical geometry naturally connects the circulation at all longitudes over the pole.

-223 a.
+a.
 Annular variability in a dry dynamical core

-We first consider a moisture free, 3-dimensional primitive equation model on the sphere, often referred to as a dry dynamical core.
+We first consider a moisture-free, three-dimensional primitive equation model on the sphere, often referred to as a dry dynamical core.
 The model is run with a flat, uniform lower boundary, so that all the forcings are independent of longitude.
 Hence the circulation is statistically annular, making it an ideal starting point to connect with the theory outlined in the previous section.

-The model is a spectral primitive equation model developed by the Geophysical Fluid Dy-229 namics Laboratory (GFDL), run with triangular truncation 42 (T42) spectral resolution and 230 20 evenly spaced σ -levels in the vertical.
-It is forced with Held and Suarez (1994) "physics," 231 a simple recipe for generating a realistic global circulation with minimal parameterization.
-232 Briefly, all diabatic processes are replaced by Newtonian relaxation of the temperature to-233 ward an analytic profile approximating an atmosphere in radiative-convective equilibrium, 234 and interaction with the surface is approximated by Rayleigh friction in the lower atmo-235 sphere.
-The equilibrium temperature profile is independent of longitude and time, so there 236 is no annual cycle.
-237
+The model is a spectral primitive equation model developed by the Geophysical Fluid Dynamics Laboratory (GFDL), run with triangular truncation 42 (T42) spectral resolution and 20 evenly spaced $\sigma$ levels in the vertical.
+It is forced with Held and Suarez (1994) "physics," a simple recipe for generating a realistic global circulation with minimal parameterization.
+Briefly, all diabatic processes are replaced by Newtonian relaxation of the temperature toward an analytic profile approximating an atmosphere in radiative-convective equilibrium, and interaction with the surface is approximated by Rayleigh friction in the lower atmosphere.
+The equilibrium temperature profile is independent of longitude and time, so there is no annual cycle.

-A key parameter setting the structure of the equilibrium temperature profile is the tem-238 perature difference between the equator and pole, denoted $(\Delta T)y$ by Held and Suarez (1994).
-239 As explored in a number of studies (e.g., Gerber and Vallis 2007; Simpson et al. 2010; 240 Garfinkel et al. 2013), the strength of coupling between the zonal mean jet and baroclinic 241 eddies is sensitive to the meridional structure of the equilibrium temperature profile.
-A 242 weaker temperature gradient leads to stronger zonal coherence of the circulation and en-243 hanced persistence of the annular mode.
-We use this sensitivity to contrast integrations 244 with varying degrees of dynamical annularity.
-245
+A key parameter setting the structure of the equilibrium temperature profile is the temperature difference between the equator and pole, denoted $(\Delta T)y$ by Held and Suarez (1994).
+As explored in a number of studies (e.g., Gerber and Vallis 2007; Simpson et al. 2010; Garfinkel et al. 2013), the strength of coupling between the zonal-mean jet and baroclinic eddies is sensitive to the meridional structure of the equilibrium temperature profile.
+A weaker temperature gradient leads to stronger